OlegCheban/telegram.flashcards.bot/README.md

 - I want to be able to pass exercise to check a correct pronounciation.
 - I want to be able to pass exercise to check a correct preposition.
-- I want to be able to get flashcards by percentile in swiper.
 - I want to be able to get similar flashcards when one of mine have not been found due to misspelling.